gkdivya/EVA/13_ViT/ViT_Code/README.md

 ## MLP (Classification) Head

 The 0-th output vector from the transformer output vectors (corresponding to the class token input) is fed to the MLP head.
-The MLP block consists of two linear Layers and a GELU non-linearity.